TRACKING: Hazardous travel conditions into Thursday morning

 Temperatures start out near 30 in the morning and then fall into the low 20s Thursday afternoon.
 The temperatures continue to fall into the single digits by Friday morning.

-Tonight: Wintry mix of freezing rain/sleet/snow tapers to light snow north and freezing drizzle south.
+Tonight: Freezing drizzle with a brief snow shower late and north of Oelwein.
 Low: 25.
 Winds: NE 10-20 mph.
 Gusts: 30 mph.

 Thursday: 20% chance of light snow ending north of Highway 20 before noon.
 High: 30.
 Winds: NW 15-25 mph.
 Gusts: 35 mph.